AUD/USD clings to modest gains, holds comfortably above 0.6700 mark

-- AUD/USD manages to regain some positive traction on the last day of the week.
+- AUD/USD regains some positive traction on the first day of a new trading week.

-- Coronavirus concerns, bullish tone around the USD seemed to cap the upside.
+- Improving risk sentiment remained supportive, stronger USD seemed to cap gains.

-- Investors now look forward to the US economic docket for some trading impetus.
+The Australian dollar held firm against its American counterpart and lifted the AUD/USD pair back closer to last week's swing high level of 0.6750.

-The AUD/USD pair extended its sideways consolidative price action on Friday and remained confined in a range, comfortably above the 0.6700 round-figure mark.
+Following a modest downtick over the past two sessions, the pair managed to regain some positive traction on the first day of a new trading week and was being supported by improving global risk sentiment.

 Technical levels to watch